drcipri/Picswitch/README.md

 > The pre-release works only on **Android** mobile phones and **Android** tablets.

 # IMPORTANT NOTE
 - You might notice that i don't have to many commits on this project.
-That is because i had no clue about git at that time.
+That is because i did not know git at that time.
 I was starting to make games to get used to C# language i was learning.
 - I will explain how i made this game, the challenges i faced, and a few important scripts.
 I won't explain unity features like UnityAds, ScriptableObjects, UI System, Scene System etc.